fibo/zeroconf-redux/README.md

 Assumption: your project folder contains an *index.js* and an *index.html*.

+On `postinstall` a *.babelrc* is created, if it does not exists.
-Create a *.babelrc* with the following content
+It has the following content

 ```json
 {